realDavidChen/editor/Install IntelliJ IDEA from command line.md

 All done.

-2. You can start the IntelliJ IDEA using the below command:
+## setp 2.
+You can start the IntelliJ IDEA using the below command:

 $ intellij-idea-community